Jeff Evans is a Midwest-based photographer.

 Artist Statement:

 These are absurd, yet dire, times we live in.
-President Trump wants to be king and politicians are letting him dismantle the government and democracy they’re part of.
-As if that isn’t enough, there’s frequent disasters, spreading epidemics and rising inflation.
+Donald Trump is president of the United States again, but wants to be a dictator.
+Politicians and judges let him do whatever he wants, including breaking every law imaginable, just so they don't have to witness an 80-year-old man throw a tantrum.
+As if that isn’t enough, there’s also frequent and intense disasters, a measles epidemic and rising inflation.
 People try to go about their lives as if everything’s normal, but it’s not.

-For the past dozen years I’ve taken photos of everyday subjects that appear normal at first glance, but at second glance are out of the ordinary and absurd.
+For over a dozen years I’ve taken photos of everyday subjects that appear normal at first glance, but at second glance are out of the ordinary and absurd.
 Much like the “new normal” post-COVID, Trumpian times we live in, these photos taken 60 miles from Normal, Illinois are far from normal.

 Absurd photos have been taken throughout the US.